Kamil-Kisielewicz/kamil-kisielewicz.github.io/blog/_2022-10-30-early-stage-books.md

 ---
-slug: web3-messaging-challenges
+slug: early-stage-books
-title: Why web3 doesn't have p2p messaging yet
+title: Book Recommendations for Early-Stage Founders
 authors: kamil
-tags: [web3, analysis]
+tags: [entrepreneurship, early stage, kamil's favorites]
 ---

-This is the summary of a very long blog post about how sometimes entrepreneurial advice expires.
+This is the summary of a very long blog post about my fav books for early-stage founders.

 <!--truncate-->